The Ultimate Guide on How to Build a New Online Community

 The best online communities are thriving, engaging destinations that people want to return to again and again.
-But if you want to start a new online community that will thrive, engaging your customers, members, or employees, growing in ROI, and providing real business value, the first step is to start with careful planning.
+But if you want to start building a community online that will thrive, engaging your customers, members, or employees, growing in ROI, and providing real business value, the first step is to start with careful planning.

 This post is all about building a strong foundation: how to plan a branded online community that will thrive, building loyalty among your members, customers, employees, or users.
-We’ll walk you through best practices for the planning phase of building an online community for your organization.
+We’ll walk you through best practices for planning how to build an online community for your organization.

-Use these nine steps to help you think through how to start an online community.
+Use these nine steps to help you think through how to build an online community.

 Step 1: Assess Your Organization’s Needs

 If you want to build a successful online community for your organization, the first step is understanding all the goals and motivations behind the need or decision for a community.

 Although some online communities have unlocked the secrets of engagement, others struggle to create a community that’s truly valuable, and much of avoiding that obstacle requires having a solid plan at the beginning.

 Overall, your online community’s goals should be driven by both your organization’s and your users’ goals.

 Sometimes, people think of communities as a siloed offering, relegated to one team, like marketing or support, rather than part of the whole organization.

 However, different teams at your organization can overlap your goals so that strategies are working in tandem.
 And getting this figured out at the beginning will help you make sure your community effort succeeds in the long run.